Last Updated on May 17, 2023 by Matt

 Age requirement: None

 While the city of Palanga has altogether banned electric scooters, they remain unregulated in Lithuania.
-People still use them a lot in the rest of the country.
-There is no age requirement for them.
+People in the rest of the country use them frequently, and there’s no age requirement.

 Latvia

-Riding an electric scooter in Latvia requires a cyclist license and a minimal age of 14 years.
+Riding an electric scooter in Latvia requires a cyclist license and a minimum age of 14 years.

 Poland